About Vovk.ts

 - route.ts (customer segment

-the resulting schema files will be located in the .vovk-schema/
+the resulting schema files are located in the .vovk-schema/ directory:

 - root.json